Shrine to replace church destroyed on 9/11 nears completion

 Greek immigrants founded St. Nicholas on Lower Manhattan's Cedar Street in 1916, converting a former tavern into a church and topping it with a small belfry and cross.
 According to parish lore, newly arrived Greek immigrants came there to offer thanks to St. Nicholas, patron of seafarers.

-"Whatever we did in St. Nicholas was all volunteer," said Pavlakos.
+"Whatever we did in St. Nicholas was all volunteer," said Olga Pavlakos, vice president of the parish.
 "It was a poor parish."

-Over the decades, even as the church was islanded by a parking lot and dwarfed by the World Trade Center, parish leaders refused to sell to land-hungry developers.
-By the turn of the century, its small core of members were still coming in from surrounding boroughs and communities to worship.
+Over the decades, even as the little church was islanded by a parking lot and dwarfed by the World Trade Center, parish leaders refused to sell to land-hungry developers.

-Since 9/11, parishioners have worshipped at various parishes in the region.
-"We kept waiting" to return, Pavlakos said.
-"We never thought that it would take 20 years."

-The archdiocese always intended to rebuild, but the question was where, given all the components involved in reconstruction at ground zero.
-The archdiocese and the Port Authority of New York and New Jersey, which owns the trade center, ended up in litigation in 2011 before settling on a site on Liberty Street, near the old church.
-Officials ceremonially broke ground in 2014.
+After 9/11, the archdiocese always intended to rebuild, but its location on Liberty Street was settled only after litigation between the archdiocese and the Port Authority of New York and New Jersey.

-Costs soared beyond projections, and construction halted in late 2017 after the archdiocese fell behind on payments.
-The archdiocese, which had financial woes of its own, used $3.5 million in funds dedicated to the shrine for its own operating deficit and had to repay it.
+But costs soared beyond projections, and construction halted in late 2017 after the archdiocese fell behind on payments.

-The archdiocese appointed an investigating committee that attributed the St. Nicholas cost overruns to expensive change orders.
-Those architectural enhancements "may have been made with the best of intentions" for a shrine of such significance, but they pushed the cost far above the archdiocese's public disclosures, the committee said in 2018.

-The archdiocese also implemented the committee's recommendation of turning the project management over to a separate entity.
-That entity, Friends of St. Nicholas, led by a core of wealthy Greek-Americans, has completed fundraising for the church, with estimated costs of close to $85 million, and is now raising an endowment for maintenance and security.
+The newly created Friends of St. Nicholas, led by a core of wealthy Greek-Americans, assumed management of the project.
+It has completed fundraising for the church, with estimated costs of close to $85 million, and is now raising an endowment for maintenance and security.

-"The archdiocese is good at a lot of things, but building a national shrine in the most expensive place in the history of Western civilization was not exactly its forte," Psaros said.

-Archbishop Elpidophoros, who assumed leadership of the nationwide archdiocese in 2019, said the symbolism of the shrine is important.
+Archbishop Elpidophoros, who began leading the nationwide archdiocese in 2019, said the symbolism of the shrine is important.

 "Ground zero is worldwide known as as a place of religious hatred and violence, and the results of this religious hatred and violence," he said.
 "Part of our responsibility was to restore the reputation of religion ... as a factor of uniting people."

-The project is one of the final components in reconstruction in the section of Lower Manhattan devastated on 9/11.
-A performing arts center is under construction, due to open in 2023, and an additional office building and apartment complex are planned.

-"One of the top priorities has been to move the World Trade Center campus toward completion, and one of the most important aspects of that is the national shrine," Port Authority Executive Director Rick Cotton said.
-The church project is bringing to completion "those aspects of the site which are really dedicated to the spiritual memory of the those who were killed in the attack."

 The project has personal significance for the Rev. Alex Karloutsos, longtime vicar-general for the archdiocese.
-In the hours and days after the 9/11 attacks, he was among clergy offering spiritual support to recovery workers.
+After the 9/11 attacks, he was among clergy offering spiritual support to recovery workers.

 "People at that point were looking for something sacred, because they had just experienced that which is evil," he said.